tropicoo/hikvision-camera-bot/README.md

 be used, just separate them with a comma.
 3. If you wish to monitor directory and send files to yourself when created, enable `watchdog` by setting `enabled` to `true` and specify `directory` path to be monitored e.g. `/tmp/watchdir`.
+Make sure that directory exists.
 For example configure your camera to take and put snapshot on move detection through FTP to watched folder.
 Watchdog looks for `on_create` events, sends created file and deletes it.